ml4astro/icml2025/index.md

 - Methods for model interpretability
 - (Astro)-physics informed models, symmetry and equivariance-preserving models
 - Deep Learning for accelerating numerical simulations
+- Benchmark datasets aligned with any of the above themes

 We encourage both submissions on these topics with an astrophysics focus, as well as more methodologically oriented works with potential applications in the physical sciences.

-To further drive meaningful progress in the field, we are introducing this year a **new dedicated Benchmark Track**, inviting contributions that establish rigorous, insightful, and consequential benchmarks aligned with any of the workshop’s core themes.
-The goal is to encourage benchmarks that not only measure performance but also provide actionable insights into real-world applicability and impact.
-Submissions will be rigorously evaluated by an expert panel, with a strong emphasis on the validity of benchmark metrics as proxies for real-world success.
+Submissions focusing on preliminary work and work submitted elsewhere are also welcome.

 <div style=" display: flex; justify-content: center; align-items: center;"  class="clearfix">
   <a class="btn btn-primary" href="{{"#call-for-abstracts" | relative_url }}">See Call For Abstracts</a>